deeptools/HiCExplorer/docs/content/tools/hicCompareMatrices.rst

 Usage example
 ^^^^^^^^^^^^^^^

-``hicCompareMatrices`` is usually perfomed on corrected matrices (:doc:`hicCorrectMatrix`) with bins merged (:doc:`hicMergeBins`) depending on the downstream analyses to perform.
+``hicCompareMatrices`` is usually perfomed on corrected matrices (:doc:`hicCorrectMatrix`) with bins merged (:doc:`hicMergeMatrixBins`) depending on the downstream analyses to perform.
 Here is an example of a log2ratio comparison between M1BP Knockdown and GST cells in *Drosophila melanogaster* on corrected matrices with 50 bins merged (about 30kb bins).

 .. code:: bash